 Do you need to find things to do in Cornwall in the rain?
 It happens – the popular holiday destination is famous for its glorious beaches and coastline, but it certainly is not immune to bad weather.
-My last trip to Cornwall was in October 2020 – a birthday present to my boyfriend who had never been to Cornwall before – and there were storms all week.

 So, I’ve put together this list of activities for rainy days in Cornwall.
 While the beaches are epic – and I hope that you’ll have a few days where you can enjoy them – there are so many indoor activities that you can experience in Cornwall too.